 As in all things, there are negatives and it is here that we provide our award program negatives, not to dishearten you in any way, but in the belief that if you know about the negatives then you can avoid them (if your web site has any) and thus increase your chances of success with our program.
 Display of any one

 Please ensure that you are fully cognizant of all our requirements.
 Make certain you have not forgotten anything, check the Definition Library for further clarification and when you believe your web site is ready consider sending us your application.

-second chance - ensure you understand what our Disqualification 'Second Chance' Provision can mean to you.
+second chance - ensure you understand what our can mean to you.
+Disqualification 'Second Chance' Provision

 • In exceptional circumstances the owner of O.N.Z.C.D.A™ reserves the right to reject any application if the content of the web site is against her own personal beliefs, values and/or standards even if the circumstance is not covered by the displayed disqualifiers as listed.

 • For the purposes of this Award Program the word 'web site' also includes Blogs.